haruval/private-triage-agent/README.md

 This starts the API and Vite server in the right order, opens `http://localhost:5173` in your browser, and stops both when you press Ctrl-C.
 Use `python triage --no-browser` if you don't want the browser opened for you.
-No need to activate the venv — the launcher uses `venv/` and expects `frontend/node_modules/` from the setup above.
+No need to activate the venv; the launcher uses `venv/` and expects `frontend/node_modules/` from the setup above.

 ### 1. run

 Start the app with `python triage` as above.
-One note: the API writes a per-run token to `frontend/.dev-token`, and the Vite proxy injects it into every `/api` request — browser JavaScript never sees it.
+One note: the API writes a per-run token to `frontend/.dev-token`, and the Vite proxy injects it into every `/api` request, so browser JavaScript never sees it.

 <img src="/assets/images/empty.png" width="800">